25 January, 2010

 R. Linda:

-It came to pass in the era of old ways slowly dying out, the Steward crown trampled into the dust by the English kings, that a new modern and less royal future was awaiting all.
-Many of the Lairds of the high mountains and dark moors of Scotland, decreed to their subjects a handing over of the scared trust to those younger Lairds of the great clans, who would better see in a new era with better judgement, and with the hopes that these same young chieftains would once again bring the stone and crown back to sit among the Scottish heather and thistle once and for all.
+It came to pass in the era of old ways slowly dying out, the Steward crown trampled into the dust by the English kings, that a new modern and less royal future awaited all.
+Many of the Lairds of the high mountains and dark moors of Scotland decreed to their subjects a handing over of the scared trust to those younger Lairds of the great clans, who would better see a new era with better judgement and with the hopes that these same young chieftains would once again bring the stone and crown back to sit among the Scottish heather and thistle once and for all.

-"Ere there ye two bunglers, ye see me up ere' dae ye?"
+"'Ere ye two bunglers, ye see me up 'ere dae ye?"
 The monkey asked with disdain.

 "Gettin' yer stupid selves attention that's wot," the monkey laughed at them.
-"So, now that I hae yer attentions young gents, I wad a word or two ei yer fine selves."
+"So, now that I hae yer attentions, young gents, I wad a word or two wie yer fine selves."

-The monkey being sly as well as smarter than the two lackeys, had watched their approach and saw the one fingering a small red piece of cloth he had tied to his belt.
-The way the man covered it with his hand now as he looked up at the monkey, made the monkey think that whatever was inside the red cloth was of some value.
+The monkey, being sly and smarter than the two lackeys, had watched their approach and saw the one fingering a small red piece of cloth he had tied to his belt.
+The way the man covered it with his hand now as he looked up at the monkey made the monkey think that whatever was inside the red cloth was of some value.
 He smiled widely at the men.

 The two dimwits were easily amused by games and so took the monkey up on his word without a thought in their empty heads.
 The monkey stood on the tree branch and bowed to the men below.

-"I be Farquhar Farquharson, the ex-counselor to Prince Charles of Wales, ye know him dae ye?"
+"I be Farquhar Farquharson, the ex-counsellor to Prince Charles of Wales; ye know him, dae ye?"

-The two scratched their heads as they were not men of the world and had not a clue there even was a Prince Charles let alone a place called Wales.
+The two scratched their heads as they were not men of the world and had no clue there even was a Prince Charles, let alone a place called Wales.
 But alas, they did recognise the monkey's moniker, for there was legend associated with the name it gave.
-Farquhar Farquharson was renown through all of Scotland as the Haggis Hunt's Chief Ghille.
+Farquhar Farquharson was renowned throughout Scotland as the Haggis Hunt's Chief Ghille.
 Had the man mated with a monkey and this thing his prodigy?

 "Question one: Wot daes bonny Prince Charlie look like?
 Think carefully now laddies."

-The two men looked at each other scratching their chins.
-After some whispered discussion, the man with the red cloth tied to his belt spoke up, "Muckle and hairy with a nice turn of leg."
+The two men looked at each other, scratching their chins.
+After some whispered discussion, the man with the red cloth tied to his belt said, "Muckle and hairy with a nice turn of leg."

 "Agh, yer wrong on that one, he be clean shaven and ugly.
 Looks like a horse he does."

 "Just sae the word laddies.
-All roight then, question two: When is hunting season for the renown ain tasty haggis coomb aroon?
-Take yer time laddies, I know these questions take some thought on yer parts."
+All roight, then, question two: When is hunting season for the renowned ain tasty haggis coomb aroon?
+Take yer time, laddies.
+I know these questions take some thought on yer parts."
 And the monkey snickered.

-"Let's see that wad be . . . " the one answering winked at his partner, "that wad be October when the leaves are fallin' offin the trees it wad."
+"Let's see that wad be . . . " the one answering winked at his partner, "that wad be October when the leaves are fallin' off the trees in tha wads."

 "Wrong.
 Dae ye even know wot a haggis is?"
 The monkey asked.
 At the lack of a response, he muttered, "Apparently not."

-"All right then monkey, when is proper hunting of a haggis?"
+"All roight then, monkey, when is proper hunting of a haggis?"

 "And why not?"